bluebrown/belfast-weather-forecast/README.md

 ## Deployment

-Since this is a static page, the public folder be deployed anywhere.
-The workflow in this repo is configured to deploy to a s3 bucket in linode, if the correct access keys are provided.
+Since this is a static page, the public folder can be deployed anywhere.
+The workflow in this repo is configured to deploy to a `S3 bucket` in linode, if the correct access keys are provided.

 If you don't want to deploy to s3 you can disable the workflow or adjust it accordingly.